 working dogs.
 He also continues to study new training methodologies through workshops and seminars and is trained in Veterinary Assistant duties.
 Matt is a supporter of the American Society for the Prevention of Cruelty to Animals and the Humane Society of the United States.

-Nob Hill, Lower Nob Hill, Tenderloin, Civic Center, Downtown, Union Square, Financial District, Soma, Noe Valley & The Panhandle!
+Nob Hill, Lower Nob Hill, Tenderloin, Civic Center, Downtown, Union Square, Pacific Heights, Soma, Noe Valley & The Panhandle!

 By appointment only.